-In absolute terms, most of the 2009-2019 change in the enrollments of Hispanic, Other, and White students at UT Austin was accounted for by the change in Top 10 Percent enrollments (Figure 2).
-African American student enrollments increased slightly, by 44, most of whom were Non-Top 10 Percent students.
-Hispanic student enrollments increased by 609 over this period, including 440 Top 10 Percent enrollments.
-Other students had the largest increase, by 860 enrollments, of which 675 were from the Top 10 Percent.
-White student enrollments decreased by 711 overall, including 715 fewer enrollments among students graduating in the Top 10 Percent and 4 additional Non-Top 10 Percent enrollments.
+In absolute terms, the 2009-2020 change in the enrollments of Hispanic, Other, and White students at UT-Austin was accounted for by the change in Top 10 Percent enrollments (Figure 2).
+African American student enrollments increased by 154 with roughly even contributions from increases in Top-10 and Non-Top 10 enrollments.
+Hispanic student enrollments increased by 896 over this period, including 625 Top 10 Percent enrollments.
+Other students had the largest increase, by 949 enrollments, of which 717 were from the Top 10 Percent.
+White student enrollments decreased by 874 overall, including 796 fewer enrollments among students graduating in the Top 10 Percent and 78 fewer enrollments in the Non-Top 10 Percent.

-Comparing the university's racial/ethnic diversity with that of 18- to 22-year-olds in the state (Figure 3), overall and Top 10 Percent enrollment shares of African American and Hispanic students increased between 2009 and 2019 but continued to fall short of the percentages of those two groups in the statewide 18- to 22-year-old population.
-For example, Hispanic Top 10 Percent enrollments made up 31% of all Top 10 enrollments in 2019, an increase of 6 percentage points since 2009.
-Yet participation gaps remained roughly the same because the share of Hispanic young adults (18-22 years) increased from 41% to 47% statewide (6 percentage points) during this same period.
-Meanwhile the "Other" students, many of whom are Asian or multiracial,3 made up a large and growing share of the university's enrollment, greatly exceeding that group's share in the state population.
+Comparing the university's racial/ethnic diversity with that of 18- to 22-year-olds in the state (Figure 3), overall and Top 10 Percent enrollment shares of African American and Hispanic students increased between 2009 and 2020 but continued to fall short of the percentages of those two groups in the statewide 18- to 22-year-old population.
+For example, Hispanic Top 10 Percent enrollments made up 33% of all Top 10 enrollments in 2020, an increase of 8 percentage points since 2009.
+Yet participation gaps remained roughly the same because the share of Hispanic young adults (18-22 years) increased from 41% to 48% statewide (7 percentage points) during this same period.
+Meanwhile the "Other" students, many of whom are Asian or multiracial, made up a large and growing share of the university's enrollment, greatly exceeding that group's share in the state population.